AndriaSalah/ATM_proj/README.md

 7-Sigin Up
 8-Transfer between accounts

-Depositing and Withdrawing are basically the same code just some minor differences like the change of the withdraw button into deposit ad vice versa
+Depositing and Withdrawing are basically the same code just some minor differences like the change of the withdraw button into deposit ad vice versa.
-The database used is relativley simple here is the erd for it
+The database used is relativley simple, here is the erd for it
 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/74527457/176364883-7e3caaf0-33f7-43b9-a61c-7a56ebde084d.png)

 as you can see it's just two entities with a primary key account_id which is the main key for how everything in this application works.